sorilee/sorilee.github.io/_posts/notes/2020-07-22-maximal-non-overlapping-intervals.md

 \\]
 with $$(n,j) \in I_{=n}$$ whose coverage size is maximal, is a coverage-maximal set of non-overlapping intervals from $$I_{\geq n}$$. ∎

-Here is an algorithm for the Problem above.

 **Algorithm.**

 1. For each $$n = 0, \ldots, S-1$$, compute $$I_{=n}$$ say as a list.[^2]